- Isle of Skye

 Yes, there is an onsite restaurant and snacks are available.

-Skye Museum of Island Life has not told us if they are fully wheelchair friendly.
+No, Skye Museum of Island Life is not wheelchair friendly.

-Skye Museum of Island Life has not told us if they are fully pushchair friendly.
+No, Skye Museum of Island Life have stated they are not pushchair friendly.

 Skye Museum of Island Life has not told us if they are dog friendly.